cacophony-wj/servitium/README.md

 Click on it, and along the top right, click the option labeled "Install/Update SexLab."
 Now close the menu and wait for all messages to appear and disappear.

+Reopen the MCM for _SexLab_ and select the "Animations" entry.
+Click the option that says "Enable Creature Animations."
+Close and wait for messages.

 It is very important at this stage to save and reload the game so SexLab will initialize properly and cache scenes and equipment.

 Just a few more steps.